Pandya dynasty: Pandya coinage

 The early coins of Tamilakam bore the symbols of the Three Crowned Kings, the tiger, the fish and the bow, representing the symbols of the Cholas, Pandyas and Cheras.
 Coins of Pandyas bear the legend of different Pandya ruler in different times.
-The Pandyas had issued silver punch-marked and die struck copper coins in the early period.
+The Pandyas had issued silver punch-marked and die-struck copper coins in the early period.
 A few gold coins were attributed to the Pandya rulers of this period.
 These coins bore the image of fish, singly or in pairs, which were their emblem.

 Some of the coins had the names Sundara, Sundara Pandya or merely the letter 'Su' were etched.
 Some of the coins bore a boar with the legend of 'Vira-Pandya.
 It had been said that those coins were issued by the Pandyas and the feudatories of the Cholas but could not be attributed to any particular king.
-The coins of Pandyas were basically square.
-Those coins were etched with elephant on one side and the other side remained blank.
-The inscription on the silver and gold coins during the Pandyas, were in Tamil-Brahmi and the copper coins bore the Tamil legends.
+The coins of Pandyas were square.
+Those coins were etched with an elephant on one side and the other side remained blank.
+The inscription on the silver and gold coins during the Pandyas were in Tamil-Brahmi and the copper coins bore the Tamil legends.
 The coins of the Pandyas, which bore the fish symbols, were termed as 'Kodandaraman' and 'Kanchi' Valangum Perumal'.
 Apart from these, 'Ellamthalaiyanam' was seen on coins which had the standing king on one side and the fish on the other.
 'Samarakolahalam' and 'Bhuvanekaviram' were found on the cois having a Garuda, 'Konerirayan' on coins having a bull and 'Kaliyugaraman' on coins that depict a pair of feet.